ConfederacyOfGaia/Gaia/races.md

 ## Humans

 Humans are one of the three dominant species of Gaia, and behave exactly as humans from the PHB.
-In general, humans have olive complexions, dark hair, and dark eyes, although other colorations are possible.
+Skin, hair, and eye color varies with geography, and are detailed in the appropriate section of the [cultures](cultures.md) doc.

 ### Human Traits